AndyB-WHG/sim-setup-world/README.md

   - 'Edit user' function allows an Admin User to find, select and update the details of any user in the system.
 The changes are not saved to the database however, despite a 'Flash' message confirming the details have been updated.
   - Within 'Tablet' screensizes, the initial 'My Setups' and 'Manage Setups' pages, the results table provides three action buttons (Edit, View and Delete), which should line up side by side.
 The Delete button is displayed below the the Edit and View buttons however.
+  - In 'iPad Pro' view the Navbar spreads across the majority of the top of the screen. it would be preferable to instead show the burger item but further investigations are neceessary to understand how to implement this.

 <a name="credits"></a>